pavelsolis/Git-GitHub-Primer/README.md

 # Merge dev branch into main (close all open files from dev branch first)
 $ git checkout main
-$ git pull				# Pull before push to have the latest version of remote dev branch
+$ git pull						# Pull before push to have the latest version of the remote main branch
 $ git merge --no-ff dev			# Merge changes in dev into main without a fast-forward
 $ git push origin main			# Push changes to the server

-# Delete dev branch
+# Keep dev branch synchronized to continue making new commits safely
-$ git branch -d dev			# Delete (fully merged) local dev branch
+$ git checkout dev				# Switch to dev branch
-$ git push -d origin dev		# Delete remote dev branch
+$ git merge main				# Pull updates made to main back into dev

 	# Temporary branches